Cristelknight999/Expanded-Ecosphere/README.md

 - The overworld isn't piglin safe.
 (On datapack it is, so that the Hoglins which can spawn in the overworld don't mutate to Zoglins)

 # Compatible Mods/Datapacks
-If you know any other mods or datapacks that work well with WWOO, then contact me (Cristelknight) on [Discord](https://discord.gg/yJng7sC44x).
+If you know any other mods or datapacks that work well with Expanded Ecosphere, then contact me (Cristelknight) on [Discord](https://discord.gg/yJng7sC44x).

 ### Structure Mods
 | Mod Name  | Download |